huisaddison/huisaddison.github.io/source/index.md

 case](https://arxiv.org/abs/2212.14514).
 Follow-up projects driven by my collaborators examine the first-order case (forthcoming) and higher-order cases (aspirational).
-In each of these projects, we consider the estimation problem from the key angles: statistical rates, efficient computation, practical usage.
+In each of these projects, we consider the estimation problem from the key angles: statistical theory, efficient computation, practical usage.

 My secondary focus in graduate school was in computational epidemiology.
 At the beginning of the Covid-19 pandemic, I joined CMU's